Character resources, key extracts booklet, 20 lesson plans and revision resources

 Firstly, they could work through the included activities, considering what each character is like physically, emotionally and psychologically.
 There are knowledge retrieval questions to complete (with answers at the back).

 Some of the exercises will help pupils to expand the vocabulary they use when writing about each character.
 There is a glossary at the back to help.
-Students are asked to link the character in question to other characters in the play, as well as the play’s themes.
+Ask students to link the character in question to other characters in the play, as well as the play’s themes.

-Another way the booklet could be used is focusing on the quotations box.
-Pick a quotation and explain what is happening in the play when it’s said.
+Another way you can use the booklet is focusing on the quotations box.
+Pick a quotation and explain what is happening in the play when the character says it.

 As well as completing the vocabulary exercises in the booklet, students might also want to take the words from the list for each character and explain how the character links to that word.
 It may be through something they say, their personality or something they do.